Bobby Rainey

-Bobby Gene Rainey, Jr. (born October 16, 1987) is a former American football running back and return specialist.
-He signed with the Baltimore Ravens as an undrafted free agent in 2012.
-He has also played for the Cleveland Browns, Tampa Bay Buccaneers and New York Giants.
-He played college football at Western Kentucky.
+Bobby Gene Rainey, Jr. (born October 16, 1987) is an American former professional football player who was a running back and return specialist in the National Football League (NFL).
+He played college football for the Western Kentucky Hilltoppers, earning second-team All-American honors in 2011.
+Rainey signed with the Baltimore Ravens as an undrafted free agent after the 2012 NFL draft.
+He also played for the Cleveland Browns, the Tampa Bay Buccaneers and the New York Giants.

 College career

 In 2011, Rainey had 1,695 rushing yards and 17 total touchdowns while playing running back at Western Kentucky University.
 In 2010, Rainey was one of the top rushers in College Football.
 He led the nation in rushing attempts (340) and was third in the nation in rushing yards (1649).
 He was named the Sun Belt Conference Offensive Player of the Year in 2010 as well as earning All-American honors from SI.com.
 In July 2011, he was named to the Maxwell Award Watch List.
 In August, he was named to the Doak Walker Award Watch list.
 In 2009, he totaled over 2,100 yards and gained notoriety as one of the premier Kick Returners in College Football.
 His two official forty yard dash times were 4.42 and 4.45 respectively.
 He was also a member of the Western Kentucky Track & Field team.